lucca-leao/mobile-robotics-dcc/README.md

 # mobile-robotics-dcc
-A bunch of mobile robotics algorithms
+A bunch of mobile robotics algorithms.
+Simulations are done on CoppeliaSim using the Python API.